-From Nintendo to Lego, what deals can you expect in Aldi’s Black Friday sale
+From Nintendo to Lego, here’s what to expect in Aldi’s Black Friday sale

 The concept of Black Friday dates back to the Fifties when shops in Philadelphia decided to discount products to mark the beginning of the festive shopping season.

-However, the term itself is believed to have been first coined in the 1960s when police officers described the traffic congestion after Thanksgiving as “Black Friday”.
+However, the term itself is believed to have been first coined in the Sixties when police officers described the traffic congestion after Thanksgiving as “Black Friday”.

 It was only in the Noughties though – as the internet and social media took off and videos of American shoppers raiding shelves for discounted TVs, toys and tech went viral – that the sale became more well known.
 Now the sale is just as much of a major fixture in the UK with more and more retailers joining the event every year, both in-store and online.